SonarSource/sonar-scanner-azdo/extensions/sonarcloud/overview.md

-**[SonarCloud][sc]** is the leading product for Continuous Code Quality online.
-It is a static source code analysis solution that enables continuous tracking of bugs, code smells and vulnerabilities for 16 different languages such as C#, VB .Net, Java, C, C++, JavaScript, ...
+**[SonarCloud][sc]** is the leading product for Continuous Code Quality online, totally free for open-source projects.
+It supports all major programming languages, including C#, VB .Net, JavaScript, TypeScript, C/C++ and many more.
+If your code is closed source, SonarCloud also offers a paid plan to run private analyses.

-SonarCloud is totally free for open-source projects, and has a paid plan for private ones.
-Simply sign up and create an organization for your team, and you are ready to configure your build definitions to get your projects analyzed in a couple of minutes.
+This VSTS extension provides build tasks that you can add in your build definition.
+All branches and pull-requests are automatically analyzed, allowing you to discover early any bug or vulnerability in the code.
+A widget is also available to track the health of the overall application.

+To get started in a few minutes, you can follow this dedicated [Microsoft Lab][getstarted].

 ## About the SonarCloud VSTS Marketplace Extension
 This extension provides the following features: